Mimoso's Care Guide ๐Ÿ“‹

 Potty Routine & Reading His Signals

-Mimoso goes out every 2–3 hours during the day.
-During or after play or pen time, take him out every 30 minutes — he's still too young to interrupt himself and think about it.
-If he's getting really rowdy in his pen, that's normally a sign he's close to a pee accident — get him outside promptly.
+Mimoso goes out every 2โ€“3 hours during the day.
+During or after active play time, take him out every 30 minutes โ€” he's still young and won't always interrupt himself to think about it.
+He may have a pen available if requested, but it's not his primary setup at home.

 Always take him out before and after every nap.